ShadowMario/FNF-PsychEngine/README.md

 * The engine comes with 15 example achievements that you can mess with and learn how it works (Check Achievements.hx and search for "checkForAchievement" on PlayState.hx)

 ## Options menu:
-* You can change note colors, audio offset and combo/rating positions, controls and other sorts of settings there.
+* You can change note colours, audio offset and combo/rating positions, controls and other sorts of settings there.
 * You can also toggle Downscroll, Middlescroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Flashing Lights, etc.

 ## Other gameplay features: